 This is the eyeless “I” of assisted suicide; it does not consider the consequences to others.
 “Death with dignity” is hailed as an exercise in personal autonomy, but the people claiming this “right” do not act alone.
 They require assistance — a coarsening of some other person’s conscience.

 I don’t have the right to ask or demand something that may hurt others.
-There is a reason why most doctors oppose “physician assisted suicide.”
+There is a reason why “physician assisted suicide.”
 Their job is to heal, not kill.
 As Dr. Crusher put it, “the first tenant of good medicine is never make the patient any worse.”
 You can’t get much worse than dead.

 Some will argue that assisted suicide is about alleviating pain, but palliative care in the 21st Century has come so far as to be able to eliminate virtually all physical pain.
 No, assisted suicide is not about pain control; it’s about the illusion of personal control even over death.